 Does Gateway interface with SISs out of the box or does it just provide a simulated environment for testing LIS calls?

 Gateway does both.
 We wrote it to handle the LIS specification and calls, and the idea was to use a set of adapters to provide different functionality and handle different use cases.
 The first adapter we wrote was to a simple database, which does provide a simulated environment.
 If you want to be able to receive messages from a LIS compliant SIS, it can be used as middleware to do this – provided your system has a set of APIs that the Gateway can call.

 What is the pricing for LIS Gateway?

 The pricing for Gateway depends on what you will be using it for.
-To provide a simulated environment that allows for the testing of LIS calls in a database, there is a one-off cost of 7500 USD.
-Annual support and updates are available at an additional 15% per year.
-If you are looking to use Gateway as middleware in order to provide your own LIS-enabled solution, then we offer the middleware at 12,000 USD per annum.
+To provide a simulated environment that allows for the testing of LIS calls in a database, there is a one-off cost of £7,000.
+If you are looking to use Gateway as middleware in order to provide your own LIS-enabled solution, then we offer the middleware at £10,000 per annum.
 This allows you to run as many Gateways as you want for as many customers as you want.
 Annual support / updates are available at 15%.
-If you are interested in the middleware route, we also offer an implementation package where we investigate the APIs that you have, and let you know how "ready" your software is to work with Gateway/LIS, and any extra work that you might need to do in order to be able to pass your conformance.
-The cost of this package is 7500 USD.
+If you are interested in the middleware route, we also offer an implementation package where we investigate the APIs that you have, and let you know how “ready” your software is to work with Gateway/LIS, and any extra work that you might need to do in order to be able to pass your conformance.
+The cost of this package is £7,000.
 We also offer bespoke implementation services, where we also write the adapter between Gateway and your system and hand over to you a system that is conformant to the LIS tests.
 The cost of this service will depend on the state of your APIs and is quoted separately.
 Please contact us if you would like to discuss your requirements.